Consult the meeting schedule for all meeting dates, times and locations.

 Home: Kennesaw, GA

-Cunningham is a licensed master plumber and the owner of Superior Plumbing Services, Inc. He currently serves on Governor’s Workforce Development Committee, the Cobb Chamber Workforce Development Committee, the Cobb County School Board Superintendents Business and Community Advisory Board, the Plumbing and Mechanical Association of Georgia Board of Directors, the Construction Education Foundation of Georgia Board, the Must Ministries Board, the SPLOST Citizens Oversight Committee and the Strand Theater Board.
+Cunningham is a licensed master plumber and the owner of Superior Plumbing Services, Inc. He currently serves on the Technical College System of Georgia State Board, the Georgia Construction Industry Licensing Board in the Division of Master and Journeyman Plumbers, the Children’s Healthcare of Atlanta Children’s Foundation Board, State Workforce Development Committee, the Cobb Chamber Workforce Development Committee, the Cobb County School Board Superintendents Business and Community Advisory Board, the Cobb County School Board Ed-SPLOST Citizens Oversight Committee, the Cobb County T-SPLOST Citizens Oversight Committee, the Cobb County Plumbing Advisory Board, the REACH Georgia’s Foundation Board, the Cobb County College and Career Academy, the Marietta College and Career Academy, and the Strand Theater Board.
 Cunningham is a graduate of North Cobb High School.
-He has seven children and they reside in Powder Springs.
+He has seven children and 8 grandchildren.
+Jay resides in Kennesaw GA.

 12th Congressional District